Security Audit

 Recent Cyberattacks on Blockchain/Smart Contracts

-Following recent events shows that the smart contract as blockchain technology is not immune to cyberattacks and vulnerability exploitation:
+Following recent events shows that the smart contract as blockchain technology is not immune to the exploitation of smart contract vulnerabilities:

 • On August 3rd, 2022, thousands of Solana (popular blockchain for speedy transactions) wallets were drained of nearly $ 8 million in total.
 The exploits were thought to have occurred due to complications in importing accounts.